-- In private law cases when the provider is satisfied that the criteria for family help (lower) (level 2) in Paragraph 7.5860 of the 2013 Specification and the criteria in the Merits Regulations are met, the confirmation on the Legal Help CW1 should be completed.
+- In private law cases when the provider is satisfied that the criteria for family help (lower) (level 2) in Paragraph 7.58 of the Specification and the criteria in the Merits Regulations are met, the confirmation on the Legal Help CW1 should be completed.
 This will be when all the work that can be carried out under legal help has been completed and then the matter can only proceed by negotiation under family help (lower) (level 2). - 4.7 There are some types of proceedings that can only be remunerated at legal help (level 1) (see 3.5 above).
 However, for all other proceedings family help (lower) (level 2) will only be appropriate where: - a) the matter involves more than simply taking instructions from and advising the client and providing any follow up written or telephone advice (whether or not there is a second meeting with the client).
-Family help (lower) (level 2) will also not be appropriate where the client requires only general advice about the dispute and methods of dispute resolution such as Family Mediation; - you are involved in substantive negotiations with a third party (either by conducting the negotiations yourself or by advice and assistance in support of mediation); - c) there is a significant family dispute which, if unresolved would be likely to lead to family proceedings.
-Where there is no dispute, i.e. the parties have already agreed to contact arrangements, then family help (lower) (level 2) will not be appropriate and any advice provided to the client will be under legal help (level 1). - In private law cases a client may be granted family help (lower) (level 2) for both children and finance issues and may claim a separate Standard Fee for both as set out in Table 3(c) and (d) of Schedule 1 to the Remuneration Regulations.
+Family help (lower) (level 2) will also not be appropriate where the client requires only general advice about the dispute and methods of dispute resolution such as Family Mediation; - you are involved in substantive negotiations with a third party (either by conducting the negotiations yourself or by advice and assistance in support of mediation); - there is a significant family dispute which, if unresolved would be likely to lead to family proceedings.
+Where there is no dispute, i.e. the parties have already agreed to contact arrangements, then family help (lower) (level 2) will not be appropriate and any advice provided to the client will be under legal help (level 1). - 4.8 In private law cases a client may be granted family help (lower) (level 2) for both children and finance issues and may claim a separate Standard Fee for both as set out in Table 3(c) and (d) of Schedule 1 to the Remuneration Regulations.
 However, both matters must satisfy the criteria for family help (lower) (level 2), i.e. there must be substantive negotiations with a third party in respect of each aspect.
 There is a separate fee for a provider whose office is based in the Agency's London Procurement Area and those outside of the London Procurement Area. - 4.9 It should be noted that these criteria differ from the previous criteria set out in the Contract.
 There is now no longer any requirement for a second meeting to take place in order for the criteria for family help (lower) (level 2) to be satisfied.
 However, there must be evidence on the file of involvement by the provider in substantive negotiations with a third party or their legal representative.
 See further at paragraph 4.17 below on involvement by the provider in the mediation process. - 4.10 The first question is whether negotiations have taken place.
 The existence of negotiations must be clearly evidenced on the file.
 The following should be borne in mind: - In order for there to be negotiations there must have been proposals and counter-proposals put forward to resolve the issues.
 If proposals are put to the other side and these are simply ignored, or are accepted or rejected straightaway, then there is no negotiation.
-There needs to be at the very least a proposal, a response, and counter-proposals to constitute negotiation.
+In circumstances where a proposal would place the child or client at risk of harm the counterproposal may be for no arrangements to be in place.
+In many cases an alternative such as indirect or supervised contact may be proposed.
+There does not always need to be a counter proposal to constitute a negotiation but the file should evidence proper consideration and a formal response.